 At Signature Dental, we understand that losing teeth can happen many ways and be a very upsetting experience.
 A hard hit to the face can cause a tooth or teeth to be dislodged and fall out.
 Poor oral hygiene, malnutrition, disease, and genetic disorders can cause tooth decay and permanently damage your teeth.
-Your damaged teeth could either become loose and fall out, or be pulled by your dentist in Richardson.
+Your damaged teeth could either become loose and fall out, or be pulled by your dentist in Frisco.

 For an adult a missing tooth or teeth can be a serious problem.
 Not only can it be an embarrassment aesthetically, it can cause problems with your entire mouth including how you chew your food and the way you talk.
 Here at Signature Dental, we offer a full range of services to restore your self-esteem, as well as your smile.

 Dental implants are a common procedure for missing teeth, but they aren’t right for everyone.
 We have a number of viable options to dental implants that can be offered by our dentists.
 We are prepared to help you understand the tradeoffs, including cost, in making this important decision.

 What are Dental Implants

 Dental implants look, feel and function like real teeth.
 They are a permanent solution, and can’t be removed.
 The procedure involves multiple steps.
 A small titanium post called a tooth root implant is surgically placed in the bone socket of the missing tooth or teeth.
 The jaw is then allowed to heal around the post to secure the rod in place.